Justin-Bento/portfolio/_content/blog/css-battle.md

 ## The Battle & Results

-### Battle 01
+### Battle 01: Simply Square

 ![1st Battle On CSSBattle](/img/blog/01/cssbattle-01.png)

 High Score: 732.41 (116 chars)

-Thoughts: Simply Square challenge was straightforward, and there were barely any challenges recreating the main image.
-The hardest part of this challenge was figuring out how to reduce the number of characters as the primary user got 54.
+Simply Square was not challenging to create but figuring out how to cut down the number of characters was difficult even with the suggestions.
+1st place managed 54 characters for this challange.

 ### Battle 02: Carrom